apache/flink/docs/dev/stream/state/custom_serialization.md

 `TupleSerializer`, where it is configured with nested `TypeSerializer`s for the tuple fields.
 In this case, the snapshot of the most outer serializer should also contain snapshots of the nested serializers.

-The `ComnpositeSerializerSnapshot` can be used specifically for this scenario.
+The `CompositeSerializerSnapshot` can be used specifically for this scenario.
 It wraps the logic of resolving the overall schema compatibility check result for the composite serializer.
 For an example of how it should be used, one can refer to Flink's [ListSerializerSnapshot](https://github.com/apache/flink/blob/master/flink-core/src/main/java/org/apache/flink/api/common/typeutils/base/ListSerializerSnapshot.java) implementation.